MaskingTechnology/jitar/migrations/migrate-from-0.4.x-to-0.5.0.md

 ## Health checks

 The health check implementation came with a limitation: it couldn't access application resources.
-To overcome this, we've made a breaking changes to the health check registration.
+To overcome this, we've made a breaking change to the health check registration.

 ### Old situation